Whoop whoop whoop!!!

 For most of us, the big problem with paper clutter is, it’s all a jumble.

 Important stuff and special memories are jumbled up with what is basically just rubbish.

 A Jumble Of Paper

 Bizarrely, all that rubbish is a bit of a security blanket.
 It stops us from having to confront decisions and often, problems but it is – believe me – a totally fake friend.

 Paper clutter sends our anxiety through the roof.
-Drowning in random paper, it’s impossible for us to focus on the important stuff.
-We stop even knowing what paper is important and we certainly can’t find the important stuff quickly to deal with it.
+Drowning in random paper, it’s impossible to focus on important stuff.
+We stop even knowing what is important and we certainly can’t find important stuff quickly to deal with it.

 We then get into a cycle of worrying constantly about actual papers we have lost and forgotten papers we might have lost which leads to panic attacks, anxiety dreams and worst.

 That is the real price we pay for all that paper we hoard as a security blanket to stop us having to confront the real problems we need to deal with that our important paperwork actually represents.

 No Regrets Rubbish